ajdeziel/ajdeziel.github.io/README.md

 ## To Do List
+1. Migrate from GitHub Pages to AWS S3 (in progress)
+    * Utilize Terraform to pull repo into a designated S3 bucket
+    * Switch DNS from Hover to AWS Route53

-1. Convert links to buttons with Hover.css (in progress)
+2. Convert links to buttons with Hover.css (on hold)
     * Redesign initial landing page
     * Add buttons in a tile style layout

-2. Migrate from GitHub Pages to AWS